ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note, see the BPI transaction lifecycle management flow in Fig 9, in particular step (8).

 The following requirements are addressing the operating scenario where a BPI consists of more than one node.
-This is a perfectly feasible scenario with its own pros and cons beyond the scope of this document to discuss.
-However, there are certain requirements that need to be met for such a scenario to be operationally viable.
+This is a perfectly feasible scenario with its pros and cons beyond the scope of this document to discuss.
+However, certain requirements need to be met for such a scenario to be operationally viable.

 **[O7]** A BPI MAY consist of more than one processing node.

 This document will call such a structure a BPI network.

-**[CR29]>[O7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the Baseline CCSM Requirements document[add link here].
+**[CR29]>[O7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the [Baseline CCSM Requirements document](../DLT/baseline-dlt-v1.0-psd01.md).

 **[CR30]>[O7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to consensus that is smaller than the time to consensus of the CCSM utilized by the BPI network.